-Socks Come to the anklebone Come to the anklebone Accessories Brown or black belts (first - eighth) Small hairbows or headbands Navy, white, black, or plaid The following items are permitted to be worn in the classroom during the school day Students must wear items over a uniform shirt and the collar must be visible.
-Other Shoes Athletic, canvas or dress shoes Predominantly one color (black, brown, white, grey, or navy) No lights or wheels Must cover the toe, sides, and heel of the foot.
-Must fit properly and stay securely on the foot.
-No heels for students 3K - fourth; No heels over 1 1 / 2 -inch for fifth- eighth Black, brown, or navy boots (no cowboy boots) are permitted Dec. to Feb.
-Accessories Brown or black belts (first - eighth) Navy, white, black, or plaid Optional Outerwear The following items are permitted to be worn in the classroom during the school day.
-Optional Outerwear Navy sweater vest or cardigan with logo • Navy 1⁄4 zip or fleece full zip with logo Socks Optional OuterwearStudents must wear items over a uniform shirt and the collar must be visible.
-Other outerwear may be worn to school and on the playground but are not permitted to be worn during the school day.• Navy sweater vest or cardigan with logo • Navy 1⁄4 zip or fleece full zip with logo Accessories Brown or black belts (first - eighth) Outerwear Navy sweater vest or cardigan with logo Navy 1⁄4 zip or fleece full zip with logo
+Shoes Athletic, canvas or dress shoes.
+No lights or wheels.
+Predominantly one color (black, brown, white, grey, or navy) Must cover the toe, sides, and heel; fit properly and stay securely on the foot.
+No heels for students 3K - fourth; No heels over 1 1 / 2 -inch for fifth- eighth Black, brown, or navy boots (no cowboy boots) are permitted Dec. to Feb. ------- -- --

+Socks Solid white, navy, or black Come to the anklebone Solid white, navy or black Come to the anklebone Tights/leggings in the same colors Accessories Brown or black belts (first - eighth) Small hairbows or headbands Navy, white, black, or plaid No earrings Small stud earrings, no dangles Optional Outerwear The following items are permitted to be worn in the classroom during the school day.
+Students must wear items over a uniform shirt and the collar must be visible.
+Other outerwear may be worn to school and on the playground but are not permitted to be worn during the school day.
+Navy sweater vest or cardigan with logo Navy 1⁄2 zip or fleece full zip with logo Navy or gray crew neck sweatshirt with logo (not sweatshirts with the bear)

+General Appearance

-The uniform should be kept clean and neat at all times.
+The uniform should always be kept clean and neat.
 Hair should be clean, well-groomed, and not dyed an unnatural color.
 Only light-colored fingernail polish is permitted.
 Only light make-up for Middle school students.
 No visible tattoos or body piercings other than ears.